Administrative divisions of India

+Map of India, states are depicted in yellow, while union territories in orange.

 The administrative divisions of India are subnational administrative units of India; they are composed of a nested hierarchy of administrative divisions.
+India consists of 28 States and 8 Union Territories.
+These are divided into districts (some states group a set of districts as a division), followed by subdistricts (known in different local names like tehsils and talukas), which are divided into blocks, which consist of villages.

 Indian states and territories frequently use different local titles for the same level of subdivision (e.g., the mandals of Andhra Pradesh and Telangana correspond to tehsils of Uttar Pradesh and other Hindi-speaking states but to talukas or taluks of Gujarat, Goa, Karnataka, Kerala, Maharashtra, and Tamil Nadu).

-The smaller subdivisions (villages and blocks) exist only in rural areas.
-In urban areas, urban local bodies exist instead of these rural subdivisions.
+Districts, Subdivisions, tehsils (or taluks) and revenue villages are administrative units used in the land revenue administration of the state.
+Their jurisdictions may encompass both urban and rural areas.
+The development blocks exist only in rural areas.

 Visual representation of India’s administrative hierarchy from state to village level.

 Tiers of India

 The diagram below outlines the six tiers of administrative divisions: